Maxvgrad/perceiver-rnn/blogpost.md

 (GORDEI & FILLIP)
 ## Results
 ### PilotNet

+We performed hyperparameter optimization in two stages.
+In the first stage, we ran optimization on a small subsample of the dataset to optimize hyperparameters such as learning rate, weight decay, batch size, and image augmentation (see results in [Appendix A](#Appendix-A)).
+In the second stage, we reduced the hyperparameter ranges and ran optimization on the full dataset (see results in [Appendix B](#Appendix-B)).

+We then selected two best-performing models on the evaluation dataset, with and without data augmentation.
+The models were subsequently evaluated by running the VISTA evaluation on the official rally competition's test dataset.

 #### Data augmentation
 Image augmentations such as AddShadow, AddSnowdrops, AddRainStreaks, Gaussian Blur, Random Sharpness Adjustment, and Color Jitter were added to try and train a robust end-to-end driving models.
 These transformations simulated a wide array of real-world visual conditions including variable lighting, weather effects, and optical variations, which are commonly encountered during driving.